+Error Source Action

+Atmospheric pollutants deposited on optical 1.
+Instrument self-diagnostic features:

+surfaces contamination measurement and contamination

+compensation algorithms in instrument

+software.

-Error Source Action Atmospheric pollutants deposited on optical surfaces Instrument self-diagnostic features: contamination measurement and contamination compensation algorithms in instrument software.
-Preventative maintenance: regular cleaning in accordance with manufacturer's instructions.
-Reactive maintenance: cleaning at need.
+2. Preventative maintenance: regular cleaning in accordance with manufacturer's instructions.
+3. Reactive maintenance: cleaning at need.
 Instability of system electronics Regular calibration check, using a graduated set of attenuation filters under stable, high visibility conditions.
 Adjust instrument settings, if required, in accordance with manufacturer's instructions.
 Snow or ice build-up on surfaces near to the optical measurement path Preventative measure: install instrument head heaters and hood heaters.
-Aging of transmitter light source or incorrect centring of lamps Instrument self-diagnostic features: lamp intensity measurement and aging warning messages Preventative/reactive maintenance: replacement of transmitter light source, if required.
-Use automatic alignment assistant, where available.
+Aging of transmitter light source or incorrect centring of lamps 1.
+Instrument self-diagnostic features: lamp intensity measurement and aging warning messages 2.
+Preventative/reactive maintenance: replacement of transmitter light source, if required.
+3. Use automatic alignment assistant, where available.
 Insufficient rigidity and stability of transmitter and receiver mounts and effects of freezing or thawing of the ground and thermal stress Regular calibration check, using a graduated set of attenuation filters under stable, high visibility conditions.
 Adjust instrument settings, if required, in accordance with manufacturer's instructions.
+Remote transmission of the extinction coefficient as a low current signal may be subject to interference from electromagnetic fields. (a particular problem at aerodromes) Digital signal formats are less prone to interference than analogue signals.
+Calibration error due to calibration/adjustment being carried out when visibility is low, or unstable atmospheric conditions that affect the extinction coefficient Calibration and adjustment should be carried out in accordance with manufacturer's instructions.
+Incorrect alignment of transmitters and receivers Disturbance when sun is near horizon, or due to reflections from adjacent surfaces Use automatic alignment assistant, where available.
+Installation and orientation should be carried out in accordance with manufacturer's to reflections from adjacent surfaces instructions.